Frequently Asked Questions

 The decision about where to pursue your graduate study is an important one.
 If you are admitted to one of our programs, you may want to visit prior to the final decision deadline on April 15th.

-A 2017 Admitted Students Open House will be hosted by the program at Carnegie Mellon Pittsburgh at the very end of March 2017 or early-April time frame.
-We encourage you to attend this Open House if at all possbible.
+An Admitted Student Open House is typically hosted by the program at Carnegie Mellon, Pittsburgh at the very end of March or early-April time frame.
+Please stay tuned for an invitation for this event.
+We encourage you to attend this Open House if at all possible.
 If you choose to attend, the program will:

-- reserve and pay for 3 nights' logding in a local hotel near the campus;
+- reserve and pay for 3 nights' lodging in a local hotel near the campus;

 - reimburse local parking should you drive to Pittsburgh;